AnkitKrYadav/Truth-Guard/docs/file_structure.md

-## Project file structure
+## Project file structure (refreshed)

-This file shows the repository layout as an ASCII tree and a Mermaid diagram you can use to present or render the structure.
+This document contains a complete, up-to-date listing of the repository structure as an ASCII tree and a Mermaid diagram.
+Use the Mermaid block below in mermaid.live or a VS Code Mermaid preview to render a visual.

 ### ASCII tree